 Another interesting fact was that approximately 25% of the owners we were working with were new to dog ownership.
 These well-intended people got a dog as a buddy since they too needed companionship during this very antisocial period.
 This is the single highest increase in dog ownership I’ve experienced in over 40 years of working with dogs.

+These new owners introduced a new dynamic into the mix called “anthropomorphism”, simply, the over-humanizing of animals.
 It added a new twist to the cases seen causing yet more issues with our fur friends.
 New dog owners did not account for all the behavior issues described above, our cases were only 25% attributable to them.
 The data suggested there was something much bigger causing these behavioral changes.

 There is no question in a behaviorist’s mind that isolating a dog away from other dogs, friends, and family caused issues with a number of them due to dogs’ instinctive wiring.
 We were able to prove this theory by systematically changing their social life over time.
 Most responded well to a new social stimulation plan.
 Under carefully monitored coaching, new social conditions were introduced where the dogs could meet those scary people and dogs that triggered the fears causing the initial negative reactions.
 In more extreme cases, we interrupted the negative behavior first before introducing new social skills.
 Our data suggested that in all the behavior cases mentioned earlier, a careful, systematic conditioning approach was best.
 The idea in most cases was to re-introduce these dogs to normal life at a slow, steady pace.
 We succeeded in recovering most of the dogs with the proper behavior plan.